abloomston/workwithme.guide-abloomston/index.md

 ### Principles for Inclusive Meetings

-* Agreed upon agenda and outcomes.
+* Agree upon agenda and outcomes before diving into content.
 * Be curious and ask questions.
 * Be aware and responsible if you are taking up more than a fair share of the air space.
-* TODO
+If you're often the first to speak, count to 5 slowly first.
+* If you're unsure how knowledgeable someone is about a topic, ask "How familiar are you with X?" rather than "Do you know about X?"

 ### Tips for Giving Feedback

-* Preface that you are giving feedback before doing so.
+* Ask permission before giving feedback.
 * Give criticism in private and with concrete examples to help people anchor in the facts, rather than emotions.
 * Appreciate and give recognition for positive impact.
-TODO do X% more because of bias.
+Two related concepts to consider: [negativity bias](https://en.wikipedia.org/wiki/Negativity_bias) and [positive deviance](https://en.wikipedia.org/wiki/Positive_deviance).
+* Champion an attribution culture.

 ### Tips for Navigating Rough Terrain in Interpersonal Dialogue

 * Articulate your intention to reground the conversation and as an invitation to get on the same page again.
-* Ask questions and be curious.
+* Focus on hearing over correcting, listening over speaking.
 * Offer food.
-* TODO Grok
-* TODO